iamvaar-dev/Smart-Storage-Solution/README.md

 ./reconstruct <input_file> <output_file>
 ```

-## Test Suite (Don't get tired of manual test use these two in-depth tests with various bunch of examples)
+## Test Suite (check the bottom of this page to learn how to run these test suites)
 ```python
 # Key Test Case 2 Implementation
 def create_case2_test():